spatie/laravel-medialibrary/docs/advanced-usage/consuming-events.md

 The media library will fire the following events that your handlers can listen for:

 ### MediaHasBeenAdded
-This event is fired after the a file has been saved to disk.
+This event is fired after a file has been saved to disk.

 The event has a property `media` that holds the `\Spatie\MediaLibrary\Models\Media`-object of which the file has been stored.